antonjan/africube_software/README.md

 multimon-ng -a MORSE_CW -t raw file.raw
 ## How to AFSK

-First convert to raw sound file (sampling frequency 22050Hz) using sox sox -t ogg $file -r 22050 -t raw file.raw $soxopts

-Then use multimon-ng with AFSK1200 decoder multimon-ng -t raw -a AFSK1200 $file.raw
+Use multimon-ng with AFSK1200 decoder multimon-ng -t raw -a AFSK1200 $file.raw

 You can add more decoders if needed with additionnal "-a" options
+## Direwolf

+Direwolf is a software encoder/decoder for APRS (AX.25).
+It can take raw files and decode APRS.
+How to

+direwolf -B 1200 -b 16 -n 1 -r 48000 -q hd -t 0 -q h -q d -d p -d t -a 0 - < file.raw

+## QSSTV

+QSSTV is a modem software to send and receive SSTV (Slow Scan Television).
+Usage

+    Open QSSTV and specify "Sound>Sound Input: from file" Press the play button and you will be asked to select the previously generated wav file.
+The decoding should start now.